Last Updated on May 30, 2021 by Rebecca Lake

 Do you struggle with overspending or living beyond your means?
 Want to know how to stop spending money on things you don’t really need?

 If you said yes, know that you’re not alone.
 A stunning 62% of Americans say they live paycheck to paycheck and for some, spending too much money is the cause.

 After all, spending is so easy to do.
 Payday comes but before you know it, you’re thinking,“Now where the heck did all my money go?”

-But if you can get your spending under control and stop spending money on things you don’t need you can completely change your financial life.
+But if you can drastically cut expenses and stop wasting money on things you don’t need you can completely change your financial life.

 - Stop living paycheck to paycheck

 - Treat yourself occasionally without being wracked with guilt

 - Work toward big and small financial goals

 - Enjoy a life that you love, instead of living a life that you’re stuck with

 Keep reading to learn how to stop overspending for good.